sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 @prop(true)
 static c: bigint = 1n

-// good, `UINT_MAX` is a compile-time constant, and no need to typed explicitly static readonly UINT_MAX = 0xffffffffn
+// good, `UINT_MAX` is a compile-time constant (CTC), and no need to typed explicitly static readonly UINT_MAX = 0xffffffffn

 // valid, but not good enough, `@prop()` is not necessary for the CTC